macsplit/lumencode/README.md

 cmake --build build
 ```

+`build/` is now ignored by git and is no longer tracked in the repository.

 If KF5 development packages are missing from the CMake search path, CMake will fail during configuration.
 That is an environment issue, not an application logic issue.

 ## Roadmap

 Phase 1.
 Stabilization

-- Eliminate the recurring QML `undefined`/type errors in the detail pane.
-- Harden data contracts between C++ and QML so missing sections never crash bindings.
-- Clean up the current Node/CommonJS extraction so it is reliable on real projects. **(Partially completed: Tree-sitter integration for better accuracy)**
+- Remove remaining QML/runtime edge-case binding failures.
+- Harden all selection payloads so every detail section is safe to bind.
+- Reduce misleading or noisy structural output on real projects.

 Phase 2.
-Make the structure actually useful

-- Improve dependency resolution and local jump links. **(Completed: Tree-sitter based import/export resolution)**
-- Improve exported API surfacing for CommonJS and service-style repos. **(Completed: Enhanced export detection)**
-- Improve route detection and project-level summaries. **(Completed: Basic Express route detection, Project Summary implemented)**
-- Improve HTML/CSS analysis so only actionable matches/mismatches are shown. **(In Progress: Snippets added, further analysis could be refined)**
+Better source inspection

+- Improve snippet diagnostics beyond the current lightweight parser-aware checks.
+- Add better context selection for dependencies, routes, and quick links in the lower pane.
+- Support clearer line-focused navigation from overview/detail items into the lower pane.

 Phase 3.
-Add source visibility

-- add a bottom pane for syntax-highlighted, linted source snippets. **(Initiated: Snippet generation added to symbol data)**
-- sync that pane with the selected file, symbol, route, or dependency
-- support jumping to relevant lines for overview and detail items
+Better usability

+- Search/filter across files and symbols.
+- Improve visual hierarchy and information density further without sacrificing clarity.
+- Expand the left global control rail beyond the current back action.

 Phase 4.
-Improve usability

-- better visual hierarchy and denser information display
-- search/filter across files and symbols
+Broader project understanding

+- Improve Node/CommonJS and service-repo structure understanding further.
+- Refine HTML/CSS class analysis to reduce noisy matches/mismatches.
-- clearer project-level overview for package metadata, tests, and API artifacts
+- Improve project-level summaries for package metadata, tests, and API artifacts.

 ## Known Issues

-- The QML detail pane still throws runtime errors in some navigation paths, including `TypeError` and `Unable to assign [undefined] to bool`.
+- Some extracted structure is still shallow or misleading on real projects.
 - HTML/CSS class comparison can still be noisy on complex HTML documents.
-- There is currently no embedded source pane, which makes inspection much less useful than it should be.
+- Syntax highlighting is currently an internal lightweight implementation, not a full external highlighter.
+- Snippet diagnostics are intentionally conservative for truncated previews and are not a full linter.
+- The UI is materially improved, but still needs a stabilization and polish pass.

 Licensing note: